SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 1. Cloudflare does not offer control of cache "time to live" (TTL) on free accounts.
 This may mask repeat opens/clicks, as described [here](#ttl).
 If you have a paid account, under Caching, set your TTL value.

 1. Add a CNAME entry into DNS for your tracking domain.
 The value in the record doesn't matter; the record simply needs to exist.
 For example, if your tracking domain is `track.example.com`, a CNAME value of `example.com` is sufficient.
 Without a record to reference, the the page rule never gets triggered, and the proper redirection will not occur.
-Please note that the typical time to progagation of new CNAME records is often around five to ten minutes, but can be longer depending on your DNS provider.
+Please note that the typical time to propagation of new CNAME records is often around five to ten minutes, but can be longer depending on your DNS provider.

 1. Follow [these steps](#switch-to-secure) to update and verify your tracking domain.